apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/garbage-collection.md

 A record is **unreachable** if there exists no chain of references from the root record to it.

 This can happen when:
+- data that was previously returned by the server is no longer returned by a subsequent query
 - manually adding records with [`ApolloStore.writeFragment()`](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/kdoc/normalized-cache-incubating/com.apollographql.cache.normalized/-apollo-store/write-fragment.html)
 - manually deleting records with [`ApolloStore.remove()`](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/kdoc/normalized-cache-incubating/com.apollographql.cache.normalized/-apollo-store/remove.html) and `cascade = false`: the deleted record could be the only one referencing others
 - references get deleted because they're [stale](#stale-fields)

-Unreachable records can be removed from the cache by calling the `ApolloStore.removeUnreachableRecords` function.
+Unreachable records can be removed from the cache by calling the [`ApolloStore.removeUnreachableRecords()`](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/kdoc/normalized-cache-incubating/com.apollographql.cache.normalized/remove-unreachable-records.html) function.

 ## `ApolloStore.garbageCollect()`

-The `ApolloStore.garbageCollect()` function is a convenience to remove all stale fields, dangling references, and unreachable records from the cache.
+The [`ApolloStore.garbageCollect()`](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/kdoc/normalized-cache-incubating/com.apollographql.cache.normalized/garbage-collect.html) function is a convenience to remove all stale fields, dangling references, and unreachable records from the cache.